-It’s so much easier to make the minimum payment than to figure if and how much extra you can afford to put towards your credit card bill.
+It’s so much easier to make the minimum payment than to figure how much extra you can afford to put towards your credit card bill.
 But, when you’re making only the minimum payment, you’re not making much progress toward paying off your credit card bill.
 And unless you have a very low balance or a 0% interest promotion, you’re probably paying much more in finance charges than you have to.

 Paying on time saves you money in late fees and higher interest rates.
-Plus, it protects your credit from the effects of a late payment.
+Plus, it protects your credit from the effects of late payment.

 Balance transfers typically have fees that will increase your overall balance if you’re never making payments toward the transfer.
 And if you’re making purchases on the card with a balance transfer promotion, you’re compounding the problem.

 Cash advances are one of the most expensive types of credit card transactions.
-They typically have the highest interest rate and they don’t have a grace period, so you start being charged interest right away.
+They typically have the highest interest rate, and they don’t have a grace period, so you start being charged interest right away.
 On top of that, you have to pay a cash advance fee each time you use your credit card to get cash.

 Your credit cards should never be a source of cash, so if you’ve fallen into this habit, stop right away.
-Figure out a way to cut back on your spending so you have more cash from your salary or wages and you won’t have to rely on your credit cards for cash.
+Figure out a way to cut back on your spending, so you have more cash from your salary or wages, and you won’t have to rely on your credit cards for cash.

 Before you swipe for a purchase, always assess whether you can truly afford it.
-If you can’t, be brave enough to deny yourself the instant gratification for financial peace of mind later on down the road.
+If you can’t, be brave enough to deny yourself the instant gratification for a financial peace of mind later on down the road.

 In a way, not using your credit cards can be just as bad as using them too much.
 If your credit cards go dormant for too long, many credit scoring formulas disregard them in your credit score.
 On top of that, your credit card issuer may cancel your credit card after you haven’t used it for several months.
 Use your credit cards at least once every three to six months to keep them active.